arthurdouillard/hugo-website/content/post/efficient-graph-based-segmentation.md

 To summarize the predicate $D$: A large difference between two internally homogeneous components is evidence of a boundary between them.
-However, if the two components are internally very heterogeneous it would be harder to prove a boundary. **Therefore *details* are ignored in high-variability regions but are preserved in low-variability regions**:
+However, if the two components are internally heterogeneous it would be harder to prove a boundary. **Therefore *details* are ignored in high-variability regions but are preserved in low-variability regions**: